no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ### Outputs

-List of protected scopes in json format in the response body:
+List of protected permissions in json format in the response body:

 ```json
 [